jack-lawrence-117/whats_on/README.md

 ## Configuration

-The script uses a configuration file named config.csv to customize its behavior for different cities.
+The script uses a configuration file named config.csv to identify what portions of the website relate to what tags and classes.

 This file includes the following columns:

     city_id: The unique identifier for the city.
     url: The URL of the website where event information is scraped.
-    article_tag: The HTML tag that wraps each event article.
-    article_class: The CSS class name of the event article.
-    event_name_tag: The HTML tag that contains the event name.
-    event_name_class: The CSS class name of the event name.
-    event_time_tag: The HTML tag that contains the event date and time.
-    event_time_class: The CSS class name of the event date and time.
-    event_summary_tag: The HTML tag that contains the event summary.
+    *_tag: The HTML tag locating the name, time or summary text.
-    event_summary_class: The CSS class name of the event summary.
+    *_class: The CSS class locating the name, time or summary text.

-You can customize the configuration for different cities by adding or modifying entries in the config.csv file.
+To add more cities or adjust the current displayed content, simply edit the entries in the config.csv file.
-Contributing

-If you'd like to contribute to this project, feel free to submit a pull request or open an issue.
-We welcome contributions and improvements.

-You can modify this `README.md` to include specific details about your project, such as installation instructions, usage examples, and additional documentation as needed.